ChristofSchwarz/db_ext_guidedtour/README.md

 # GuidedTour Extension for Qlik Sense Client

 ## About
-This extension allows to make a sequence of colored tooltips (text bubbles) which highlight certain objects on a worksheet.
+This extension allows to make a tour of colored tooltips (text bubbles) which highlight certain objects on a worksheet.

  ![screenshot](https://github.com/ChristofSchwarz/pics/raw/master/GuidedTour.gif "Animation")